sadjadeb/Nearest-Neighbor-QPP/README.md

-# post-nn-qpp : Estimating Query Performance Through Rich Contextualized Query Representations
+# NN-QPP: Estimating Query Performance Through Rich Contextualized Query Representations

 ## Introduction
 The state-of-the-art query performance prediction methods rely on the fine-tuning of contextual language models to estimate retrieval effectiveness on a per-query basis.
 Our work in this paper builds on this strong foundation and proposes to learn rich query representations by learning the interactions between the query and two important contextual information, namely the set of documents retrieved by that query, and the set of similar historical queries with known retrieval effectiveness.
 We propose that such contextualized query representations can be more accurate estimators of query performance as they embed the performance of past similar queries and the semantics of the documents retrieved by the query.
 We perform extensive experiments on the MSMARCO collection and its accompanying query sets including MSMARCO Dev set and TREC Deep Learning tracks of 2019, 2020, 2021,